sbischoff-ai/pygase/README.md

 ## Usage

-### API Reference and Tutorials
+### API Reference & Tutorials

 For API documentation and a *Getting Started* section go [here](https://sbischoff-ai.github.io/pygase/).

 ### Example

-[This example game](https://github.com/sbischoff-ai/pygase/tree/master/chase) implements an online game of chase, in which players can move around, while one of them is the chaser who has to catch another player.
+[This example game](https://github.com/sbischoff-ai/pygase/tree/master/chase) implements an online game of tag, in which players can move around, while one of them is the chaser who has to catch another player.
 A player who has been catched becomes the next chaser and can catch other players after a 5s protection countdown.

 Run `server.py` first, then run `client.py` in additional terminal sessions to add players.
 Only use the same player name once.

+### Debugging & Logging

+You can use the standard `logging` module.
+On level `INFO` you will get logging output for events such as startups, shutdowns, new connections or disconnects.
+On `DEBUG` level you get detailed output right down to the level of sending, receiving and handling single network packages.

+Debug logs are also a good way to understand the inner workings of PyGaSe.

 ---
 ## Changes